steve-downey/papers/pmr-stacktrace.md

 # Motivation

 The type `std::basic_stacktrace` is a class template with an allocator type parameter, the allocator is fixed to be `std::allocator` in the `std::stacktrace` alias, and it models _AllocatorAwareContainer_.
-All of the work to enable a pmr using type has been done, except for actually specifying the existence of the template alias std::pmr::stacktrace with a polymorphic_allocator.
+All of the work to enable a pmr using type has been done, except for actually specifying the existence of the template alias `std::pmr::stacktrace` with a `polymorphic_allocator`.

 In general a template should have an alias in the `pmr` namespace when the primary template supports the allocator model and the allocator template parameter is defaulted to be `std::allocator`.
 Providing the `pmr` alias is a convenience for changing the default.

+Not having the pmr alias makes `std::stacktrace` inconsistent with the other types that support using a `polymorphic_allocator`.
+Programmers that wish to use types supporting polymorphic memory resources should expect to find those types having a pmr alias that changes the default.
+Although the burden is often low for writing such an alias, it is not zero.

+In addition, writing into a fixed contiguous buffer can improve performance allowing this facilty to be used safely in more contexts.

 # Proposed Wording